Why Get a Breast Reduction?

 How Do I Prepare for Breast Reduction Surgery?

-Dr. Flugstad and Dr. Rivet have helped many women achieve a better self-image and live healthier, more active lives through breast reduction surgery at their private, exclusive clinic in Denton.
+Dr. Flugstad and Dr. Rivet have helped many women achieve a better self-image and live healthier, more active lives through breast reduction surgery at their private, exclusive clinic.

 We offer all of our clients a personalized care plan where we educate them on what to expect in a breast reduction procedure, recovery, risks, and results.
 In many cases, breast reduction surgery is covered by insurance.
 Our administrative staff will be happy to help you determine eligibility with your insurance company.